Insights - A Primer to Building a Startup Infrastructure.

 BEING REACHABLE: CALLS & MOBILE DATA

 Starting out as an entrepreneur, reaching out to customers and being reachable to receive their calls on you mobile phone will be(come) part of your life.
 Previously a significant cost, calling and surfing the internet on a mobile is now possible at minimal cost.
-If you live in the United Kingdom FreedomPop offers a completely free SIM-only tariff with 200 minutes, 200 texts and 200MB of 4G data per month.
+If you live in the United Kingdom Uswitch offers a great overview of starter offers.

 FINDING & SECURING YOUR START-UP NAME